MethodsAndPractices/vsteam/.docs/Set-DefaultProject.md

 ## DESCRIPTION
 The majority of the functions in this module require a project name.

 By setting a default project you can omit that parameter from your function calls and this default will be used instead.

 ## EXAMPLES

 ### -------------------------- EXAMPLE 1 --------------------------
 ```
-Set-DefaultProject Demo
+PS C:\> Set-DefaultProject Demo
 ```

 This command sets Demo as the default project.
 You can now call other functions that require a project name without passing the project.

 ## PARAMETERS